joshweir/cdk-pretty-diff/README.md

 ## Usage

-Instead of running `cdk diff` command line and receiving ugly diff output, use `cdk-pretty-diff` (in javascript).
+Instead of running `cdk diff` command line and receiving diff output, use `cdk-pretty-diff` (in javascript).
 Examples below.

 ### Get cdk diff as an object